New JAMA Editorial Questions Medicare's Approach to Tying Hospital Quality Measurement to Financial Penalties

 “The complications that these measures monitor are important and should be areas of focus for quality improvement in hospitals, but issues like surveillance bias, redundancy and lack clinical relevancy need to be corrected to encourage real healthcare improvement,” added Bilimoria.

-The JAMA editorial was published online on February 5, 2015 and is available on the JAMA website*.
+The JAMA editorial was published online on February 5, 2015.